 Registration is on a full-time or part-time basis, under the direction of a supervisory team appointed by the School.
 You will be expected to submit your thesis at the end of three years of full-time registration for PhD.

-The postgraduate community within the School is lively, energetic and diverse.
+The research environment within the School is lively, energetic and diverse.
 As a History PhD candidate, you will be a member of a vibrant graduate community and research culture that hosts regular lectures, seminars and conferences, and research-related training events.
 You will be encouraged to attend such events, present the results of your research at seminars and conferences, and to organise your own events.

 The School boasts a number of regular research seminars.
 The History Postgraduate Research Seminar, run by research students, meets regularly throughout the academic year.
 The Irish History Students’ Association, of which QUB is a founder member, hosts an annual conference at which postgraduate students from across the island meet and deliver papers in a collegial environment.

 Our prestigious annual Wiles lecture series, delivered across four days by a historian of global standing, is a particular highlight, alongside the Centre for Public History annual conference and the Keith Jeffery Memorial Lecture.
-Other regular seminar series are hosted in the Centre for Eighteenth-Century Studies, the Classical and Medieval Cultures Forum, the Centre for the Americas, the Centre for Economic History, the Religious Studies Forum and Streetscapes.
-Queen's hosts regular meetings of the Ulster Society for Irish Historical Studies.
+Other regular seminar series are hosted in the Centre for Eighteenth-Century Studies, the Classical and Medieval Cultures Forum, the Centre for the Americas, the Centre for Economic History, and the Religious Studies Forum.
+Queen's also hosts regular meetings of the Ulster Society for Irish Historical Studies.

 I have enjoyed being a part of a vibrant and friendly community at Queen’s.
 There were plenty of opportunities to present and discuss my research in supportive settings and I now have a greater sense of how to communicate the relevance of my research to a variety of audiences, which will be beneficial when I enter the job market.